NathanG-HEG/Magic_Fitting_Room_Dashboard/README.md

 Once logged-in, you are presented with four buttons.

+### Select a clothes category
+This drop down list allows to choose a category to or from which the files will be added or deleted.

 ### Add one or many pictures
 This will open a file explorer on your local machine, select one or many picture files.
 Click on "Add pictures to the application" to